open-olive/loop-development-kit/ldk/csharp/OliveHelpsLDK/OliveHelpsLDK/README.md

 ### Running Locally

-#### Local Plugin Command (Recommended)
+#### Local Loop Command (Recommended)

-Olive Helps lets you add a local command as Local Plugins:
+Olive Helps lets you add a local command as a Local Loop:

 1. Run your application and copy the command executed to start the program.
 2. Open Olive Helps.
 3. Open the Loop Library:
     1. Click the Hamburger icon.
     2. Click Loop Library.
-4. Click the Install Local Plugin button:
+4. Click the Install Local Loop button:
 5. Select the working directory for the command.
 6. Paste the command from Step 1.
 7. Click Install.

-The command will be installed as a plugin.
+The command will be installed as a Loop.
 If you need to change the command or its arguments you'll need remove it and then add the new commands.

 #### Packaged Command